Emma Cornelia Sickels: Career

-In 1884, Sickels became the superintendent of the Indian Industrial Boarding School at Pine Ridge in South Dakota.
+In 1884, Sickels became the superintendent of the Indian Industrial Boarding School at Pine Ridge, South Dakota.
 The school grew under her leadership.
 She wrote that she left the school to study and teach domestic sciences in Chicago.

 While teaching, she reprimanded the daughter of Red Cloud, an Oglala Lakota leader, in 1884.
 In an 1893 interview, she said that Red Cloud came down with a thousand men ready to burn the school and kill her.
 She claimed that another Oglala Lakota leader, Little Wound, gathered an even bigger crowd to defend her.

 She wrote a first-hand account of her work with some powerful Lakota chiefs to avoid warfare between them and the US government.
 Her story is not corroborated by any other records so many historians avoid discussing it.
 The story was published on December 21, 1890.

 The federal government asked her to gather intelligence and talk with Lakota leadership on December 2, 1890.
 She received authority from the War and Interior Departments of the US government.
 The US Secretary of War, Redfield Proctor, and Commanding General of the United States Army, John Schofield, approved her work as a mediator.
-When Sickels arrived at the Pine Ridge agency, Americans were preparing for war.
+When Sickels arrived at the Pine Ridge Agency, Americans were preparing for war.
 Sickels became convinced that the Indigenous people living in Pine Ridge were pushing the US government to fight with Little Wound and the Brulés, a band of Teton Lakota people, so that they could take over the Agency.

 She planned to talk with Little Wound to reach a peaceful agreement.
 According to Sickels, Little Wound saw her as a spy and was prepared to kill her.
-She claims she convinced the Lakota leader not to hurt her.
+She claimed she convinced the Lakota leader not to hurt her.
 She promised him that she would publish his grievances in a newspaper.

 An article about Little Wound was written by Sickels and published in the Chicago Tribune on December 21, 1890.
 It detailed the starvation of Little Wound's people and his desire for peace.
 She also planned a meeting between Little Wound and Pine Ridge government officials.
 She wrote that Red Cloud was Little Wound's real enemy.
 She believed that he was causing trouble and telling newspapers he was Little Wound.
 She also claimed that Red Cloud wanted to kill her.
 The next time she visited Little Wound, she convinced him to visit the Pine Ridge Agency.
 Little Wound then made sure the Brules were not going to attack.